wekan/wekan/SECURITY.md

 About money, see [CONTRIBUTING.md](CONTRIBUTING.md)

 Security is very important to us.
-If you discover any issue regarding security, please disclose the information responsibly by sending an email to support@wekan.team and not by creating a GitHub issue.
+If you discover any issue regarding security, please disclose the information responsibly by sending an email to security@wekan.fi and not by creating a GitHub issue.
 We will respond swiftly to fix verifiable security issues.

 We thank you with a place at our hall of fame page, that is